-These gluten-free cookies are full of the goodness of chocolate and hazelnut!
+Hazelnut Chocolate Chip Cookies are gluten-free and full of the flavor of Nutella.
 You’ll think you’re eating Nutella right from the jar — but, with hazelnut meal and cocoa powder, you’re eating homemade Nutella — in the form of a cookie!
 Recipes with homemade Nutella can be just as delicious as the real thing.
 These cookies prove it!

 And if you want a really intense Nutella cookie, you must also try my Nutella Chocolate Chip Cookies (pictured below)!
 These do have the Nutella from the jar — so you can compare.
 A taste test would be fun! 😉

 Let’s be honest though, it’s always going to be a healthier choice to make your own, as opposed to using something from a jar.
 Whatever it is.
 When you make it yourself, you know exactly what’s in it.